-Time tracking by asking what you are working on
+Tracking time by asking what you are doing

-Daily will ask what you have been doing while you have been away from your Mac.
-When you provide an activity, Daily will allocate 100% of the duration of the absence to that activity.
+Daily will ask what you have been doing while away from your Mac.
+When you provide an activity, Daily will fully allocate the duration of the absence to that activity.
 However, when you dismiss the dialog, Daily discards the time.
 You can configure when Daily should ask for the activity during absence via its preferences.